Slicer/SlicerLanguagePacks/DevelopersManual.md

 Qt lupdate tool throws `Class 'SomeClassName' lacks Q_OBJECT macro` warnings when translation function is called on a QObject class with no Q_OBJECT macro in its definition.
 The problem is also that `lupdate` cannot determine the class name `tr()` is called on and therefore it doesn't know the translation context.

 The solution is to add the `Q_OBJECT` macro in the class where `tr()` is called, or, in case of classes that should not be exposed (private classes, low level implementation classes, ...), to prefix `tr()` calls with the associated public class, as described in the previous sections.

+## Identifying translatable strings

+In the translation process, only strings that are displayed at the user interface level should be considered.
+Thus, strings refering to module names, file contents, file extensions, developer communications such as log messages (e.g. `PrintSelf` or `qCritical` outputs ) or any developer-related content, should be considered as non translatable.

+## Using `lupdate` to extract translatable strings

+To extract all translatable strings present on the Slicer source code, we can use the `Qt lupdate` tool.
+In `Qt 5.15.2`, which is used in the current Slicer version, `lupdate` can be found in `<QT_ROOT_FOLDER>/5.15.2/msvc2019_64/bin`.

+Thus, to obtain the translation file, we just have to run the following command :

+`lupdate slicer_root_folder -ts translation_file.ts`

+**NB :** `slicer_root_folder` should be replaced by the path to your Slicer root folder and `translation_file` is the name of the translation file (has `.ts` extension).